-Life tends to undergo changes over time, and the decree initially issued by the court after your divorce settlement may not be applicable for the long term.
+Post-decree modification attorneys understand that life undergoes changes over time, and the decree initially issued by the court after your divorce settlement may not be applicable for the long term.
 For some people, this change is drastic as they get remarried, move out of the city or state, get better jobs, or lose their jobs, which require modification in court orders to adjust to their current circumstances.

 This calls for a post-decree modification in which you request the court to reevaluate your case and make adjustments accordingly.
-Modification can be related to spousal support, child support, and visitation, and sometimes it is to address the non-performance of an obligation.
+Modification can be related to spousal support, child support, and visitation, and sometimes it is to address the non-performance of a child support obligation.
 There are also situations when the ex-spouse may refuse to accept your request for modification, in which case you may have to resort to post-decree enforcement.

+There is always a question of what issues can be addressed in post-divorce matters.
 Some common situations where you may need to request the court to modify its initial orders are: